billster45/ScienceCritAI/README.md

 ---

 ### [Successful application of dietary ketogenic metabolic therapy in patients with glioblastoma: a clinical study](https://billster45.github.io/ScienceCritAI/Glioblastoma_ketogenic_therapy_summary_20250224_193549.html)
-**Why read this:** This paper presents a clinical study that explores the impact of a ketogenic diet on the survival rates of patients with glioblastoma multiforme (GBM).
-The findings indicate a significant difference in 3-year survival rates between patients adhering to the ketogenic diet and those who did not, suggesting a potential therapeutic role for dietary interventions in cancer treatment.
+**Why read this:** This clinical study presents compelling evidence that adherence to a ketogenic diet may significantly improve 3-year survival rates in patients with glioblastoma multiforme, highlighting a potential new therapeutic approach for this aggressive cancer.
+With a notable survival rate of 66.7% in the adherent group compared to just 8.3% in the non-adherent group, the findings suggest a promising link between dietary interventions and cancer outcomes, warranting further investigation into the mechanisms involved.

 **Date:** 2025-02-24
 **Journal:** Frontiers in Nutrition